The force behind the team at Lawmen Racing, Inc.

 Unfortunately we have crashed our cars at full speed, but with our safety equipment, we've always been able to walk away with nothing more than a few scratches and bruises.

-After having to sell CPM Racing in 2004, due to the injury, he assisted Erik as team manager and crew chief under the name of Lawman Racing.
+After having to sell CPM Racing in 2004, due to an injury, he assisted Erik as team manager and crew chief under the name of Lawman Racing.
 David continued to help in securing sponsorship for not only Erik but also Schroeder Racing, a local 410 Outlaw Sprint Car team.

 minicup mini cup supercup super cup racing